 Written Warning.
 The next step in a typical progressive discipline system is the written warning.
 A written warning usually follows an unsuccessful verbal warning, or is used when new problems arise.
 This document should clearly state the infraction and the consequences for a repeat offense.
 The written warning should be addressed to the employee and a copy placed in the employee's personnel file.
 Some employers include a second written warning as a step in the process.

 Further Action.
 Depending on the nature or repetition of the offense, further disciplinary action, such as a transfer, demotion, or suspension without pay, may be appropriate.
 Termination may be warranted for serious offenses or following repeated warnings without improvement.
 Due to the potential legal implications, a decision to terminate an employee should be carefully considered in consultation with employment law counsel.

-Be careful that your discipline policy takes into account the nature of the misconduct or the severity of the infraction.
+Lastly, your discipline policy should consider the nature of the misconduct or the severity of the infraction.
 Some infractions (such as workplace violence or workplace harassment) are so serious that an employer must take immediate action for the well-being of the workplace and/or other employees or customers.

 Keep accurate documentation and discipline fairly